openstack-archive/tripleo-docs/deploy-guide/source/post_deployment/pre_cache_images.rst

 In the case of a :doc:`../features/distributed_compute_node` it may be desirable to transfer an image to a single compute node at a remote site and then redistribute it from that node to the remaining compute nodes.
 The SSH/SCP configuration that exists between the compute nodes to support cold migration/resize is reused for this purpose.

 .. warning:: SSH/SCP is inefficient over high latency networks.
-The method should only be used when the compute nodes targetted by the playbook are all within the same site.
+The method should only be used when the compute nodes targeted by the playbook are all within the same site.
 To ensure this is the case set tripleo_nova_image_cache_plan to the stack name of the site.
-Multiple runs of ansible-playbook are then required, targetting a different site each time.
+Multiple runs of ansible-playbook are then required, targeting a different site each time.

 To enable this simply set `tripleo_nova_image_cache_use_proxy: true` in the arguments file.
 The image is distributed from the first compute node by default.
 To use a specific compute node also set `tripleo_nova_image_cache_proxy_hostname`.